 UI Development Methodologies

-The following user interface development methodologies use the same underlying library API.
+All of the following user interface development methodologies leverage the ChartIQ API.
 Your choice of methodology depends on how you want to architect your application.

-A great way to start is to copy and modify a sample HTML template.
+A great way to start is to copy and modify one of our HTML templates.
+The template files are in the examples/templates folder of the library.

-- sample-template-advanced.html — A full-featured chart and user interface intended for desktops and other large screens.
-Use sample-template-advanced.html if you want a complete, ready-made chart application.
+- sample-template-advanced.html — A full-featured chart application with a comprehensive user interface.
+Use sample-template-advanced.html on desktops and other devices with large screens.

 Both tempates are built using W3C Web Components.